-Developments and conditions affecting the market for a currency, such as the disruptions discussed immediately above, may have the effect of preventing or delaying (a) prevent or delay the calculation of amounts payable under your FX Transaction, or (b) your or our ability to make or receive payments in the settlement currency- or (b) result in the application of alternative valuation and settlement mechanisms.
+Developments and conditions affecting the market for a currency, such as the disruptions discussed immediately above, may (a) prevent or delay the calculation of amounts payable under your FX Transaction, or your or our ability to make or receive payments in the settlement currency or (b) result in the application of alternative valuation and settlement mechanisms.
 Such events are ordinarily classified according to their effect, such as "price source risks," "convertibility and transferability risks," "sovereign risks" and "material adverse change" and are commonly referred to as "disruption events."